-The Pool Factor and Pool Balance of the Class C Trust will be recomputed if there has been an early redemption, purchase, or default in the payment of principal or interest in respect of one or more of the Series C Equipment Notes held in the Class C Trust, as described in "-Indenture Defaults and Certain Rights Upon an Indenture Default" and "Description of the Equipment Notes-Redemption", the original principal amount of any Series C Equipment Notes held in the Class C Trust is less than the assumed original principal amount or a special distribution has been made attributable to unused Deposits after the Delivery Period Termination Date or the occurrence of a Triggering Event, as described in "Description of the Deposit Agreement".
-In the event of any such redemption, purchase, default or special distribution, the Pool Factors and the Pool Balances of the Class C Trust will be recomputed after giving effect thereto and notice thereof will be mailed by the Class C Trustee to the Class C Certificateholders promptly after the occurrence of any such event.
+The Pool Factor and Pool Balance of each Trust will be recomputed if there has been an early redemption, purchase, or default in the payment of principal or interest in respect of one or more of the Equipment Notes held in a Trust, as described in "- Indenture Defaults and Certain Rights Upon an Indenture Default" and "Description of the Equipment Notes - Redemption", the original principal amount of any Equipment Notes held in such Trust is less than the assumed original principal amount or a special distribution has been made attributable to unused Deposits after the Delivery Period Termination Date or the occurrence of a Triggering Event, as described in "Description of the Deposit Agreements".
+If the principal payments scheduled for a Regular Distribution Date prior to the Delivery Period Termination Date are changed, notice thereof will be mailed by the Trustee to the Certificateholders by no later than the 15th day prior to such Regular Distribution Date.
+In the event of (i) any other change in the scheduled repayments from the Assumed Amortization Schedule or (ii) any such redemption, purchase, default or special distribution, the Pool Factors and the Pool Balances of each Trust so affected will be recomputed after giving effect thereto and notice thereof will be mailed by the Trustee to the Certificateholders of such Trust promptly after the Delivery Period Termination Date in the case of clause (i) and promptly after the occurrence of any event described in clause (ii).